Managing Python Packages

 UV and Pip Compatibility

 when resolving constraints.
-This is almost a drop-in replacement for pip install
+This is almost a drop-in replacement for pip install, but there are

 some inconsistencies.